leah2193/home-lab/labs/02-OSPF/README.md

 SSH can be used instead of a console connection.
 It has also helped me recognize situations where a console cable is still necessary.

+## Loopback Addresses

+I finally experienced the value of loopback addresses.
+Unlike a physical interface, a loopback remains reachable as long as at least one path to the router exists, making it a stable address for management and routing protocols.
+Loopbacks also make excellent OSPF Router IDs, and assigning them meaningful addresses makes it much easier to identify neighbors when reviewing commands such as `show ip ospf neighbor`.